 Bottoming out often occurs gradually.
 Over time, the condition can be identified by upward pointing nipples, a collapsed upper breast pole, a heavier lower breast pole, and a poorly defined breast crease.
 Inframammary scars can also reveal bottoming out if the scars appear higher on the breast instead of along the breast crease.
 The skin at the base of the breast may feel thinner due to the unbalanced pressure of the implant.
 Pain or discomfort may or may not be present.

-If you believe you may be bottoming out, contact Dr. Schlechter for an in-person examination and consultation for breast revision surgery.
+If you believe you may be bottoming out, contact Dr. Schlechter who is located in Chicago and Northbrook for an in-person examination and consultation for breast revision surgery.

 How Can Breast Revision Surgery Help Me?